Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/a-b-testing.md

 1. Collect the necessary data from each variant’s performance by enabling impression data for your feature flag
 2. Capture impression events in your application code
 3. Funnel the impression events captured from your application code to an external analytics tool
-4. Create signal endpoints in Unleash that will point to your external analytics tools
+4. Create [signal endpoints](/reference/signals) in Unleash and point them to your external analytics tools
 5. Create [actions](/reference/actions) in Unleash that can react to your signals

 Learn how to configure [actions](/reference/actions) and [signals](/reference/signals) from our documentation to get started.